 According to Roman philosopher, statesman, lawyer, political theorist, and Roman constitutionalist Marcus Tullius Cicero, “A man who doesn't know what happens before he is born goes through life living like a child.”

 But the point is to learn for the purpose of using our knowledge:

 there are all these other things that you should know in addition to history—and those other things are the big ideas in all the other disciplines.
 And it doesn't help you just to know them enough just so you can prattle them back on an exam and get an “A.”

 You have to learn these things in such a way that they're in a mental latticework in your head and you automatically use them for the rest of your life.
 If you do that, I solemnly promise you that one day you'll be walking down the street, and you'll look to your right and left, and you'll think, “My heavenly days, I'm now one of the few most competent people of my whole age cohort.”
 If you don't do it, many of the brightest of you will live in the middle ranks or in the shallows.

-We wallow in the shallows when we skim and skip, thinking we can always rely in search to find what we are looking for, failing to understand that the value is on the side of making things rather than finding them —search engines do a fine job with the latter.
+We wallow in the shallows when we skim and skip, thinking we can always rely on search to find what we are looking for, failing to understand that the value is about making things rather than finding them—search engines do a fine job with the latter.